-Everyday is an Safer Internet Day at Priors Field.
+Everyday is a Safer Internet Day at Priors Field.

 Online Safety - help us spread the word!

-Please click on the link above for free resources to talk to your child about online safety.
+Please click here for free resources to talk to your child about online safety.
 This pack includes activities, conversation starters and information to help parents and carers talk to their children about how to navigate the issue of online identity in a digital age in a safe, responsible and respectful way.

 ‘Safer Internet Day’ this year was on 8th February.
 As teachers, parents and carers we all play a key role in supporting children to learn about how to stay safe online.

 The theme this year was an important one – ‘All fun and games?
 Exploring respect and relationships online.’

 The children have been completing online safety activities throughout the week and participating in a competition to hopefully to win the school £100.
 KS1 read ‘Digi Duck and the Magic Castle’ and made masks for the characters from the story with key online safety messages.
 KS2 suggested ideas to create a safer, better internet by designing new games and online chats.
 In assembly each year group shared their learning and the Digital Leaders created a video with the key messages that if you are not feeling safe online, you should: tell an adult, take a screenshot, block, and report.

 Live.me is a social platform that allows users to connect with others and earn virtual goods which can be exchanged for prizes, rewards and cash.

 You may wonder about the content of some of the games children (and adults) play online.
 This site gives a full explanation of many popular games.

 Welcome to Live My Digital, a unique video series to help you and your children to stay safe online.
 The series consists of six short films for parents and six matching films for children to empower your family to use social media safely and responsibly.The videos look at the ways in which the internet and digital technology can be used positively by young people as well as identifying the potential issues they may face.